Affine extended weak order is a lattice: Suitable orderings imply Dyer's conjectures

 Now, let $B$ be any biclosed set containing all of the $X$ in $\cX$.
 Then $B$ contains the union $U$.
 Since $B$ is closed, we have $B \supseteq \overline{U}$.
 Thus, we have shown that $\overline{U}$ is the least upper bound for $\cX$. \end{proof}

-\begin{theorem} Let $X$ be a finite or countable subset of $V$ with a suitable ordering and let $X_m$ be an initial segment of that suitable ordering.
+\begin{theorem} Let $X$ be a finite or countable subset of $V$ with a suitable ordering and let $X_m$ be an initial section of that suitable ordering.
 Let $U$ be biclosed in $X_m$.
 Then $\overline{U}$ is biclosed in $X$, and $\overline{U} \cap X_m = U$. \end{theorem}

 \begin{proof} This follows immediately from Proposition~\ref{prop:BiclosedExtend}. \end{proof}